 To begin the hazard ranking process, the county's LPT selected evaluation criteria by determining which aspects were of most concern to the community.
 The LPT assigned a level of importance ranging from "Always Important to "Not Worth Considering" for each aspect.
 The following evaluation criteria were considered: likelihood of occurrence, capacity to cause physical damage, size of affected area, speed of onset, percent of population affected, population impact, economic impacts, duration of threat, seasonal risk pattern, environmental impact, predictability of the hazard, ability to mitigate, availability of warning systems, public awareness, and corollary effects.
-The LPT rated likelihood of occurrence, capacity to cause physical damage, size of affected area as "Always very important."
+The LPT rated likelihood of occurrence, capacity to cause physical damage, economic impacts, population impact, ability to mitigate, and the availability of warning systems as "Always very important."
 The LPT rated size of affected area, duration of threat, and predictability of the hazard as "Usually important."
 Finally, the LPT rated speed of onset, seasonal risk pattern, environmental impact, public awareness, and corollary effects as "Sometimes important."
 After the rating process for the evaluation criteria, the LPT selected the following six evaluation criteria: